EuroLinux/eurolinux-rpm-autopatch-patches/README.md

 ├── el9
 ```

-Then each branded/changed package has it directory in which there are files,
+Then each branded/changed package has its directory in which there are files,
-patches and '.ini' file for package.
+patches and '.ini' file for the package.
 For example firefox for EuroLinux 9:
 ```
 ├── el9
 │   └── firefox